TaylorJadin/jadin.me/content/posts/2023/06/a-quick-db-webui-for-docker/index.md

 I work with docker and docker-compose very often for Reclaim Cloud stuff nowadays, and while I'm pretty comfortable with bind-mounts, docker volumes, and `docker cp` for getting files in and out of containers, doing serious things with databases still scares me a little.
 While I can use the CLI to do some stuff, I really like a UI when I need to poke around a database; particularly with anything more complicated than a dump or restore.
 In cPanel-land [phpMyAdmin](https://www.phpmyadmin.net/) is already set up and ready to go, but I don't have that luxury when working with docker-compose based stuff.

 That's where [Adminer](https://www.adminer.org/) comes in handy.
-[Tom Woodward](https://bionicteaching.com/) mentioned it in a WPMS workshop (I think WPMS101 last fall?) and I was intrigued that it could do a lot of what phpMyAdmin does, but for any type of database (not just MySQL).
+[Tom Woodward](https://bionicteaching.com/) mentioned it in a WPMS workshop (I think WPMS101 last fall?) and I was intrigued because it could do a lot of what phpMyAdmin does, but for any type of database (not just MySQL).
 On top of that, you only need to "install" a single PHP file, or add a few lines to a docker-compose setup!

 ## Starting it